slyak/slyak-commons/README.md

 # slyak-commons
-slyak common service based on spring cloud exposed by docker using kotlin
+slyak common micro services which are based on spring cloud and exposed by docker, using kotlin.

 ## architecture